McGill Redbirds ice hockey: History

 In 1873, James Creighton, along with several students from McGill, reportedly attempted to play a version of lacrosse on the Victoria Skating Rink.
 Shortly thereafter, Creighton drew up the first set of rules for "ice hockey".
 While its unknown if this story is true, what is known is that two years later, Creighton led two contingents of McGill students onto the Victoria Rink for the first indoor ice hockey game in history.
-The Montreal Gazette was on hand to report on the inaugural match with took place between two 9-man teams.
+The Montreal Gazette was on hand to report on the inaugural match which took place between two 9-man teams.
 Initially there was some fear for the safety of spectators as previous similar games had shown a tendency for a ball to fly about in a dangerous manner.
 However, fears were allayed when Creighton announced that a flat, wooden disk would be used instead.
 The matches were well received by the audience and within a few short years, McGill formed its first official team.